0xDRRB/stm32f429-linux-builder/README.md

 * add more code to ``exti.c`` to manage STM32 EXTI and a push button support on PC3 (just to play with). ``stm32_exti_set_gpio(port,pin)`` can now be used to choose wich GPIO can trigger an interrupt, in addition to ``stm32_exti_enable_int(line, edge)`` and ``stm32_exti_disable_int(line)`` (replace EmCraft ``stm32_exti_enable_int(line,enable)``) to set EXTI registers/configuration.
 This will soon change MMC card detection from polling to IRQ managed.
 For more information on EXTI/NVIC read [RM0090](http://www.st.com/web/en/resource/technical/document/reference_manual/DM00031020.pdf) page 368.

 * add Ethernet support with ENC28J60 board on external SPI5 (SCK/CS/SO/SI/INT on PF7/PF6/PF8/PF9/PC3).
 MAC address is set at boot time in ```rootfs/etc/start``` and static IP address set is in ``rootfs/etc/network/interfaces`` (DHCP too heavy).
-Note : with ET-MINI ENC28J60 from www.etteam.com SO is "SDI" and SO is "SDO" on the PCB.
+Note : with ET-MINI ENC28J60 from www.etteam.com SI is "SDI" and SO is "SDO" on the PCB.

 ```
 ~ # dmesg